ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 ## Part 4 - Managing Docker Images using AWS ECR as Repository

-- Go your instance from terminal.
+- Go to your instance from the terminal.

 - Download the sample project `to-do-app-nodejs.tar` file from the GitHub Repo on your instance.
 In this hands-on, we will be working with a simple `todo list manager` that is running in `Node.js`.